froger-me/wp-weixin/README.md

 ## General Description

-WP Weixin enables integration between WordPress and Wechat.
-It is fully functional as a standalone plugin, and also acts as a core for [Woo WechatPay](https://anyape.com/woo-wechatpay.html) payment gateway for WooCommerce and [WP Weixin Pay](https://anyape.com/wp-weixin-pay.html) extension.
-It is also a library for WordPress developers to build their own integration with Wechat.
+WP Weixin enables integration between WordPress and WeChat.
+It is fully functional as a standalone plugin, and also acts as a core for [Woo WeChatPay](https://anyape.com/woo-wechatpay.html) payment gateway for WooCommerce and [WP Weixin Pay](https://anyape.com/wp-weixin-pay.html) extension.
+It is also a library for WordPress developers to build their own integration with WeChat.
 It can be used with both Official Subscription Account and Official Service Account.

 ### Overview